 Review the audit notice and understand what the IRS is requesting

 Most audit candidates are not chosen randomly by the IRS.
 The revenue service typically focuses on a specific issue an individual or business might have regarding their taxes.
 With this in mind, reviewing and understanding the audit notice is crucial to anticipate an auditor’s line of questioning.

 When you identify the issue and predict the questions the auditor might ask, you put yourself in a better position of providing accurate and targeted information to make the audit process more manageable.

 If you lack the necessary documents and requirements and need more time to prepare, you can ask the IRS for an extension.
 The agency can grant a one-time automatic 30-day extension, in addition to the original 90-day preparation period, upon request.

-However, your request for an extension may be denied if you’re sent a “Notice of Deficiency.”
+However, the IRS may deny your request for an extension if you received a “Notice of Deficiency.”
 It’s best to consult your legal team first to identify any pending balances and overdue penalties before filing for an extension.

 Respond to IRS information requests promptly